 - Output: probably the first item to inspect.
 Typically easy to interpret and validate.

-- Log files of a semi-structured nature (does not have to be rigid or constrained) for log messages would make it much easier to look for errors and abnormalities.
+- Log files of a semi-structured nature (do not have to be rigid or constrained) for log messages would make it much easier to look for errors and abnormalities.
 System issues (memory, hardware, or database) are often logged in a file and provide an interesting information source.

 - System state: this is beneficial to inspect when actions or inputs to the system would change its internal conditions.
 Exposing the system’s internal state through APIs, for example, would make this type of information available for validation by test units.